To establish the fees, costs and procedures for an application to purchase portions of the original shore road allowance.

 Provincial legislation allows municipalities to sell such road allowances, excepting any portions of the allowance which are covered by water.
 There's an application process to purchase the shoreline road allowance abutting their property and land owners who wish to do so should first speak with the Municipal Planner about their plans.

-Below is a copy of the policy and procedures for the closing of shore road allowances.
-A printable PDF version is available by clicking here.
+Following is the policy and procedures for the closing of shore road allowances.
+A printable PDF version is available in the documents section below.

-c) The land acquisition costs are calculated at $0.40 per square foot, plus HST, of the shore road allowance as determined by the Reference Plan.
+- The land acquisition costs are calculated at a cost per square foot, plus HST, as set in the in the Fees and Charges By-law, of the shore road allowance as determined by the Reference Plan.

 - to have a negative impact on neighbouring owners of land; or